Lapsing permit – Family reunification or asylum (the Immigration Service)

 - Copy of your passport (all pages)

-- Documentation of the reason for your stay abroad, such as an employment contract, statement from your employer, statement from educational institution, foreign posting contract or the need for nursing due to sickness.
+- Documentation of the reason for your stay abroad, such as an employment contract, statement from your employer, statement from educational institution, foreign posting contract or documentation for illnes and the need for nursing.

 Fill in application